 How can I use it?

-The majority of our work developing data strategies is pulling together the disparate threads of an institution into a compelling whole.
+The majority of our work developing data strategies is pulling together the disparate threads of an organisation into a compelling whole.
 This could include existing policies around regulation, information security, business intelligence, analytics allied to a focus on what the outcomes of the strategy need to be.

-The strategy is shaped by setting the ‘rules of the road’ so being very clear and transparent about who is accountable for data, and how decisions are made to support improving the institutional data asset.
+The strategy is shaped by setting the ‘rules of the road’ so being very clear and transparent about who is accountable for data, and how decisions are made to support improving the organisational data asset.
 We recommend senior sponsor writes a forward, so the strategy can be used to communicate the rationale of why data will be treated differently, and what this actually means in practice.

-A good data strategy is read by anyone at an institution; students, academics, professional staff, governors etc, and leave them understanding why a change is needed, what their role is, and how they should enact it and who they can ask for help.
+A good data strategy resonates with everyone in an organisation; be that students or customers, academics, professional staff, boards or governors, etc. It should leave them with understanding why a change is needed, what their role is, how they should enact it and who they can ask for help.

 Who else is using it?

-We’ve come across many strategies in our work in the sector.
+We’ve come across many strategies in our work in different industry sectors.
 Many have been untouched for years and often written in a way that does not resonate with anyone.
-Many ‘strategies’ are in fact policies detailing with operational issues such as IT security.
+Many ‘strategies’ are in fact policies dealing with operational issues such as IT security.
 There is rarely a coherent and agreed strategy for data.

-So our approach has been to really start with the universities’ objectives, the current activities in play, and the principles for managing data agreed with a broad range of stakeholders.
+So our approach has been to really start with the organisations’ objectives, the current activities in play, and the principles for managing data agreed with a broad range of stakeholders.
 We have a number of templates and examples to speed this work up.

-This has led to the development of nine strategies in the last two years.
-Eight of these have been for UK universities and one for a major sector body.
+This has led to the development of eleven strategies in the last two years.
+Eight of these have been for UK universities.

 How much does it cost?